-The applicant will be required to present evidence of a minimum of 20 hours of volunteer work with children, youth, families or communities e.g. reference letter, certificate of participation etc.

-Selection is based on the criteria and weightings in table below:
+If an applicant is invited to an interview, s/he will be required to provide evidence of a minimum of 20 hours of volunteer work with children, youth, families or communities e.g. reference letter, certificate of participation etc. Selection is based on the criteria and weightings in table below: